-The aim of The grant is to share Korea’s experience in financial and capital market growth and spread Korean culture to developing countries.
-The studentships are awarded in the field of economics, trade, women’s empowerment, rural development, and finance.
+The aim of the scholarship is to share Korea’s experience in financial and capital market growth and spread Korean culture to developing countries.
+Scholarships are awarded in the field of economics, trade, women’s empowerment, rural development, and finance.

 A worthy opportunity for students.

 The Korea International Cooperation Agency was established by the South Korean Ministry of Foreign Affairs and Trade as a governmental organization for Official Development Assistance (ODA) to enhance the effectiveness of South Korea’s grant aid programs for developing countries by implementing the government’s grant aid and technical cooperation programs.